-While rural water includes the use of water in the mining and energy industries, our role in previous investigations has been limited to the use of water for irrigation.
+While rural water includes the use of water in the mining and energy industries, our previous investigations focused only on the use of water for irrigation.

 Irrigation is used in water supply schemes throughout central and southern Queensland for cropping and pastures.

 - Sunwater, a government-owned corporation that supplies water to irrigators in rural and regional Queensland (outside of south east Queensland)

 - Seqwater, a government statutory authority that supplies water to irrigators in south east Queensland.

 - Irrigation price investigations 2020–24

 - Sunwater’s irrigation prices 2012-17